A Quantum Heat Machine from Fast Optomechanics: No-go theorems in the RWA

+The sign of each coefficient is controlled by the terms in square brackets. $\alpha$ does have real zeros, but these only occur for negative values of $\mu^{2}$, which are unphysical.
+Thus $\alpha > 0$ for all $\mu > 1$.
 The (square) bracketed term in $\beta$ is quadratic in $\mu^{2}$.
 Calculating its determinant makes it clear that $\beta < 0$ for all physical $\mu$.

-This means that the left hand side of Supp.~Eqn~\eqref{Eqn:FridgeCondnRWA} is always positive, whilst the right is always negative, thereby ensuring that the condition cannot be met.
+This means that the left hand side of Supp.~\eqref{Eqn:FridgeCondnRWA} is always positive, whilst the right is always negative, thereby ensuring that the condition cannot be met.
 We conclude that there is no refrigeration in the RWA (at least in the small $\epsilon$, high-$Q$ regime).
 Our numerical calculations support this conclusion.